almibe/ligature-rs/README.md

 ### Entities
 Entities in Ligature are simply an object that we can make statements about.
-Every Entity is defined by an unique id.
+Every Entity is defined by a unique id.
 The `new_entity` method returns a new Entity that is automatically generated.
-The `new_entity` method runs inside a transaction so it is guaranteed to be unique and at the time of creation.
+The `new_entity` method runs inside a transaction, so it is guaranteed to be unique and at the time of creation.

 ### Attributes
 Attributes in Ligature are a label that relates two Entities together.